Workload Autoscaler automatically scales your workload requests up or down to ensure optimal performance and cost-effectiveness.

 Next, Workload Autoscaler:

-Workload Autoscaler currently supports deployments and rollouts.
-By default, deployments are updated immediately, which may result in the restart of pods.
+Workload Autoscaler currently supports deployments, statefulsets, and rollouts.
+By default, deployments are updated immediately, which may result in pod restarts.

 How to enable Workload Autoscaler